Application Process & Deadlines

 Yale University-Balliol College, Oxford English Program

-The Study Abroad Office will consider petitions for non-designated program approval on a case-by-case basis.
-Students who wish to petition for non-designated program approval must:
+The Study Abroad Office will consider petitions for a program not on Yale's designated list on a case-by-case basis.
+Students who wish to petition must:

 - Schedule an appointment with a Study Abroad Adviser.

 - You must meet with an adviser as early as possible.
 We strongly recommend that you schedule an appointment at least 3-4 weeks in advance of the application deadline.

 - During this appointment, be prepared to discuss the program in detail, your academic and personal goals related to the program, and why you feel that this program is better suited academically than other programs in that region, or that have a similar focus.
 Please bring detailed program materials with you to this meeting.

 Please do not complete the steps below until you have met with a Study Abroad Adviser and have received this confirmation.

 As part of the petition process, you must provide a Letter of Support from a relevant Yale faculty member.
 We cannot accept letters of support from non-faculty.

 - Schedule a meeting with a relevant faculty member to discuss the program.
 Be sure to schedule this meeting well in advance of the Year or Term Abroad Petition or Summer Abroad Petition deadline.